mozilla-bteam/bmo/README.rst

 Testing Emails
 --------------

-With vagrant have two options to test emails sent by a local bugzilla instance.
+With vagrant have two options to test emails sent by a local Bugzilla instance.
 You can configure which setting you want to use by going to http://bmo-web.vm/editparams.cgi?section=mta and changing the mail_delivery_method to either 'Test' or 'Sendmail'.
-Afterwards restart bmo with ``vagrant reload``.
+Afterwards restart BMO with ``vagrant reload``.
 With docker, only the default 'Test' option is supported.

 'Test' option (Default for Docker)